At Tools of Men, we stay away from polarizing topics.

 The beard is inherently something that makes a man…well, a man.

-Sure, men may have many different beard growth patterns depending on the genetic straw they drew when they were born, but when you look around either at a college or office environment you will find men wearing their facial hair at varying lengths.
+Sure, men may have many different beard growth patterns depending on the genetic straw they drew when they were born, but when you look around either at a college or office environment, you will find men wearing their facial hair at varying lengths.

-With all this talk about the ‘beard trend dying’, it is simply misplaced.
+With all this talk about the ‘beard trend dying,’ it is simply misplaced.

-The hipsters in Brooklyn didn’t start the beard and nor will it ever end.
+The hipsters in Brooklyn didn’t start the beard, and nor will it ever end.

-So, if you came to this article for affirmation that others are still wearing a beard, rest assured, your beard will always be ‘in style’, since by its very nature, what makes you…well…you!
+So, if you came to this article for affirmation that others are still wearing a beard, rest assured, your beard will always be ‘in style,’ since by its very nature, what makes you…well…you!

-Now, if you are looking to make your beard look a bit better, we can help you there.
+If you are looking to make your beard look a bit better, we can help you there.

 Not because we expect you to have a perfectly groomed beard, but that YOU want to have a better-looking beard.

-Therefore, here are 5 simple grooming rules that can transform your beard from looking like an unkempt mess to one that is well defined and sure to turn the heads of your wife, girlfriend, and those around you.
+Therefore, here are five simple grooming rules that can transform your beard from looking like an unkempt mess to one that is well defined and sure to turn the heads of your wife, girlfriend, and those around you.

-5 Simple Beard Grooming Rules You Need To Follow And Make Others ADMIRE Your Beard
+5 Simple Beard Grooming Rules You Need To Follow And Make Others Admire Your Beard

 1. Cut Your Neck Hair Properly